Top 10 mattresses for 2021

 With the quality of your sleep and the support of your spine at stake, do you really want to risk spending a fortune on an unsupportive mattress that won't stand the test of time?

 Well, fortunately you don't have to.
 Our independent and rigorous lab tests have uncovered the best mattresses – and exposed the worst.
-With more than £100 separating our cheapest Best Buy mattress from our most expensive Don't Buy, a good night's sleep might cost less than you expect.
+We've got Best Buys starting from £129, so a good night's sleep might cost less than you expect.

 Whether you’re looking for a pocket sprung or memory foam mattress, you'll want to take a look at our recommendations below.
 We’ve picked out the highest- and lowest-scoring mattresses that are available to buy in 2021, so you can be sure of buying the best and avoiding the worst.

 All of our top 10 mattresses below performed well in our tough body-support and durability tests.
-But you should always try out the mattress in a shop if you can, because that’s the only way to know whether you will personally find it comfortable
+But you should always try out the mattress in a shop if you can, because that’s the only way to know whether you will personally find it comfortable.
+If you can't get to the shops, or they are closed, make sure you check to see if your chosen mattress comes with a trial nights offer, or how you return it should you find it's not the one for you.

 The 10 best mattresses in our tests